asfandyt/StockSFMLProject/README.md

 correctly.

-Each line of the configuration file specifies one of the config settings of the assignment program, with the first string in each line being the type of setting that the rest of the line specified.
+Each line of the configuration file specifies one of the config settings of the project program, with the first string in each line being the type of setting that the rest of the line specified.
 Lines in the config file can be one of the following types !( and lines can appear in any order in the file.)